shibapm/PackageConfig/README.md

 Be sure to invoke `write` method of the `Config` otherwise this won't work.

-And then to use your executable user would need to run this in the same directory as his/her project `Package.swift`:
+And then to use executable user would need to run this in the same directory as his/her project `Package.swift`

 ```bash
 swift run package-config	# compiles PackageConfigs target, expecting to find a dylib in `.build` directory for each of the listed libraries configs